-How to can I keep water intake and appetite consistent?
+8. How to can I keep water intake and appetite consistent?

 In addition to ensuring your lamb has fresh feed and water, supplements such as Sure Champ Spark and Vita Charge® can be used to increase intake.
 Spark is best used as a daily top-dress supplement.
 Spark contains Amaferm®, a prebiotic that stimulates the digestive system, promotes consistency in appetite and will allow your animal to fully utilize your base ration and other feed additives.
-A product like Vita Charge Liquid Boost® or Vita Charge Paste is ideal for stressful situations like receiving, hauling and showing, which can all throw an animal off track.
-I recommend administering Vita Charge three days prior to an increase in stress (like traveling to a show) and until the environment returns to normal or stress is reduced.
+A product like Vita Charge Liquid Boost® or Vita Charge Gel is ideal for stressful situations like receiving, hauling and showing, which can all throw an animal off track.
+I recommend administering Vita Charge three days prior to the increase in stress and until the environment returns to normal or stress is reduced.